Frequently Asked Questions

 What days and hours is the Child Development Center (CDC) open?

-The CDC hours of operation when the campus is open for classes are Monday through Friday from 7:15 a.m. – 5:30 p.m.
-The CDC does not provide evening, weekend or drop-in care.
+The CDC hours of operation when the campus is open for classes are Monday through Thursday from 7:30a.m. – 3:45p.m.
+The CDC is closed on Fridays for deep cleaning and does not provide evening, weekend or drop-in care.

 What ages of children does the CDC enroll?